jest-community/vscode-jest/README.md

 > [!NOTE]
 >
 > **update**
-> In version 6.2.3, we've resolved this issue by modifying the default auto-focus behavior so the 'TEST RESULTS' panel will not automatically grab focus in auto-run modes, particularly when `"testing.openTesting"` or `"jest.outputConfig"` settings are not specified.
+> In version 6.2.3, we've resolved this issue by modifying the default auto-focus behavior so the 'TEST RESULTS' panel will not automatically grab focus in auto-run modes, particularly when `"testing.openTesting"` and `"jest.outputConfig"` settings are not specified.
 This change should completely eliminate this issue.
 >
 >